Sasan-Nikjoo/linux-journey/README.md

 </p>

 <p align="center">
   Welcome to my repository!
-This contains the exercises and projects completed during my <strong>Linux course</strong> at [University Name].
+This contains the exercises and projects completed during my <strong>Linux course</strong> at Ferdowsi University Of Mashhad.
   The focus is on mastering Linux system administration, shell scripting, file management, permissions, and networking.
 </p>